aptoma/softmandel/README.md

 | Removed         | Information about features which have been removed.
 Make sure to refer to other parts of the release notes if a feature has been removed in favor of something else. |
 | Improved        | Minor tweaks and improvements that neither change features nor fix specific bugs.
 Performance improvements, slight style tweaks and similar adjustments all fall under this category. |
 | Fixed           | Known or reported issues which have been resolved.
 When detailing the fix, prefer "should not" to "will not", "issue" to "bug" and "resolved" to "fixed". |
+| Deprecated      | Features which are marked for deletion.
+Any replacement features are expected to be suitably documented, along with any potential upgrade paths.
+Distance in time between deprecation and removal should be proportional to the scope of the feature.
 | Notes           | Additional information about something covered in one of the other points.
 A typical example might be instructions for a new feature or details regarding an altered workflow. |
 | Developer Notes | Additional information which might be useful for the customer's developers and is related to a change in this version.
 Typical examples are changes made to public APIs, or alterations to how the system handles custom skins or scripts. |